Automated End-to-End Securities Processing

 Static Data

 In the case of static data, the Clearing and Settlement Standing Instructions (CSSI) forms are used to inform us about the central counterparties (CCP) and central securities depository (CSD) as well as about changes to settlement or clearing data.
-The contents of these forms relate to detailed clearing and settlement data.
+The contents of these forms (see below) relate to detailed clearing and settlement data.
 They will be forwarded to the relevant service partner.
 A period of five days should be allowed for any changes to CSSI data.

 Fully Integrated Platform